aong-zendesk/itsm-bootstrapper/README.md

 # Change Management Flow
 1. When a change is required to implement a workaround due to the problem ticket, the agent could create a ticket under the change ticket form.
 Explain that the type of changes that the agent could use for a change management process.
 Standard changes are changes that does not need approvals, while normal and emergency changes would require approval.

-2. Assign a CI to the change ticket, you could use "patching a server scenario" and create a Server CI before you start this demo flow.
+2. Assign a CI to the change ticket.
+For eg. The ticket could be about patching a server for the latest security update and therefore you could create a Server CI before you start this demo.
+You could add any other CI directly from the CMDB 360 app.

 3. Have the agent create a normal change ticket and assign the CI to the ticket.